ATTORNEY GENERAL WILLIAM TONG

 Antoria was appointed as Department Head of the Employment Rights Department in 2011 where she supervised a staff of attorneys, paralegals and administrative professionals, in addition to advising state agencies on employment-related issues.

 Prior to the Attorney General's Office, Antoria was an Adjudicator and an Administrative Hearings Attorney at the Department of Public Health.
 She also spent several years in private practice where she specialized in housing and family law.

 Antoria received her undergraduate degree from Mount Holyoke College and her law degree from the University of Connecticut School of Law.
 Antoria is a native of Baltimore, Maryland, where she attended public and private schools.
 She is married, has two sons, and currently resides in Bloomfield.

-Associate Attorney General / Chief of the Division of Constituents and Affairs
+Associate Attorney General / Chief of the Division of Consumer and Constituent Affairs

 Sandra G. Arenas was appointed as the Special Associate Attorney General for Constituent and Consumer Affairs in 2019 by Attorney General William Tong after he was sworn-in to office on Jan.
 9, 2019.
 In this role, Sandra handles all matters relating to consumer and constituent concerns.

 Prior to her appointment, Sandra served as an Assistant Attorney General for 22 years in the Consumer Assistant Unit in the Department of Consumer Protection.
 She was responsible for mediating disputes between consumers and retail businesses and recovered in mediation approximately $1.5 million for consumers.
 Sandra also investigated violations of the Connecticut Unfair Trade Practices Act (CUPTA) and enforced the act in Connecticut.